 This is not intended to be authoritative and I would strongly urge readers to research the facts and points of view (which aren’t facts) for themselves.
 No doubt I have made a number of errors and if anyone wants to point them out in the comments section I would be happy to make corrections.

-In the build up to the SDSR a number of web sites popped up that had a single theme, the promotion of the Royal Navy and Fleet Air Arm.
+In the build-up to the SDSR, a number of websites popped up that had a single theme, the promotion of the Royal Navy and Fleet Air Arm.
 There is absolutely nothing wrong in that, if you look at the broad aim of Think Defence it is to promote debate on the nature and role of UK defence capabilities, so when it comes down to chit chat, I think more is always the merrier.
 Some were personal blogs, others portrayed themselves as think tanks and campaigning organisations.

 As the SDSR timeline progressed and in its aftermath, it became obvious that the content and tone had changed in some of them from advocacy of a maritime strategy to the advocacy of a maritime strategy at the expense of the RAF.
-Instead of highlighting the unique contribution of naval aviation, articles increasingly turned to denigrating the RAF, its achievements and personnel, and calling for its disbandment.
+Instead of highlighting the unique contribution of naval aviation, articles increasingly turned to denigrate the RAF, its achievements and personnel and calling for its disbandment.

 I do not know what links exist between these sites and it doesn’t really matter, the tone and subject matter remains largely the same and figures and quotations in the content seem to be common as well, no matter the degree of separation between them.